KIAI

 KIAI (93.9 FM) is a commercial radio station that serves the Mason City, Iowa micropolitan area.
 The station is owned by Connoisseur Media, through licensee Alpha 3E Licensee LLC, and broadcasts a country music format.
 KIAI's studios are located on Yorktown Pike in eastern Mason City.

 The station's transmitter and broadcast tower are located four miles east of Mason City along 280th Street in rural Cerro Gordo County.
 According to the Antenna Structure Registration database, the tower is 244 m tall with the FM broadcast antenna mounted at the 229 m level.
 The calculated Height Above Average Terrain is 241 m.

 History

 B-Y Communications, the owner of KGLO (1300 AM), received approval for a construction permit for an FM station on 93.5 MHz in December 1984.
 The station received the KNIQ call letters on April 9, 1985.
-When KNIQ signed on in November 1985, it aired a Top 40/CHR format as “Q93.”
+When KNIQ signed on in November 1985, it aired a Top 40/CHR format as "Q93."
 KNIQ was sold to James Ingstad Broadcasting in March 1990.
-In September 1991, the station flipped to its current country format as “The Country Moose.”
-On October 4, 1991, KNIQ changed callsigns to KIAI, and the station moved to its current 93.9 FM frequency in 1992.
+In September 1991, the station flipped to its current country format as "The Country Moose."
+On October 4, 1991, KNIQ changed callsigns to KIAI, and moved to its current 93.9 FM frequency as part of a coordinated move with KRNA in Iowa City, which subsequently moved to 94.1 FM.